rsta2/circle64/README.md

 Building
 --------

 Building is normally done on PC Linux.
-You need a toolchain with ARMv8 AArch64 (Cortex-A53) support. gcc-linaro-aarch64-linux-gnu-4.8-2013.10_linux.tar.xz which can be downloaded [here](https://launchpad.net/linaro-toolchain-binaries/+milestone/2013.10/) should work (also available as .bz2 file).
+You need a toolchain with ARMv8 AArch64 (Cortex-A53) support. *gcc-linaro-7.3.1-2018.05-x86_64_aarch64-elf.tar.xz* which can be downloaded [here](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-elf/) should work.

 First edit the file *Rules.mk* and set the *PREFIX* of your toolchain commands.
 Alternatively you can create a *Config.mk* file (which is ignored by git) and set the *PREFIX* variable to the prefix of your compiler like this (don't forget the dash at the end):

-`PREFIX = aarch64-linux-gnu-`
+`PREFIX = aarch64-elf-`

 Then go to the build root of Circle and do: